Here is a list of all the best places for shopping in Lucknow:

-2. AminabadDating back to the glorious era of Nawabs, Aminabad is believed to be among the oldest markets in the country.
+2. AminabadDating back to the glorious era of Nawabs, Aminabad is believed to be among the oldest markets in Lucknow and the country.
 If you are an expert in hassling with shopkeepers to get an impressive deal, this place is ideal for you.
-You can pick numerous household items and Chikan clothing at affordable rates.
+You can pick numerous household items and Chikankari clothing at affordable rates.
 There is also a book market frequented by students for selling and buying books.

-3. ChowkOne of the biggest tourist attractions in the city is Bada Imambara and if you are in the vicinity, why not visit Chowk which is merely 3 kilometres away from the location of the historical monument?
-Perfumes fascinate all of us, and this place will impress you with enchanting scents as you stroll through the interconnecting streets selling a wide array of Ittars (perfumes).
+3. ChowkOne of the biggest tourist attractions in Lucknow is Bada Imambara and if you are in the vicinity, why not visit Chowk which is merely 3 kilometres away from the location of the historical monument?
+Perfumes fascinate all of us, and this shopping place in Lucknow will impress you with enchanting scents as you stroll through the interconnecting streets selling a wide array of Ittars (perfumes).
 With Chikan garments, ornaments, handicraft decoration items, creative lampshades, ivory shirt and saree pins, Zardozi embroidered dresses and Nagra-styled footwear, Chowk will woo you with its old-world charm.
 For those who enjoy the Nawabi cuisine, make sure you stop by Mobin and Tunday Kebabi to have a bite or two of the melt-in-the-mouth Kebabs and other treats.